We Work Hard to Make Simple Yet Powerful Software.

 Gordon earned a BA in Communications at Simon Fraser University, has taught IT project management and e-business courses at SFU and lectured at BCIT and the Vancouver Film School.
 He’s passionate about the ideas surrounding communications, complexity, ethnography, service design, social network analysis, theory of technology, urban planning, and the how the collision of these ideas can help make work better and organizations thrive.
 Gordon is a certified Cognitive Edge practitioner and an active member of the Vancouver cycling community.Email

-Amol Gill is ThoughtFarmer’s Director of Sales for North America.
-Prior to Thoughtfarmer, Amol spent over 6 years working in the High-Tech industry with companies like eBay and Maximizer CRM.
-As part of management teams, Amol has been instrumental in improving sales processes, increasing revenue and improving the customer experience.
+Prior to joining ThoughtFarmer, Amol has spent the duration of his career in the the high-tech industry working for companies like eBay and Maximizer CRM.
+As part of management, he played an instrumental role in leading the sales team, improving sales processes, increasing revenue, and improving the customer experience.

 Anne is an interactive designer who brings international agency experience to OpenRoad.
 She works with the creative team on a variety of design projects ranging from web design to motion and branding.